Near optimal sparsity-constrained group testing: improved bounds and algorithms

-Next, we provide a characterization of the size of $\zeroplus(\cGd)$, i.e., the number of disguised uninfected individuals. \begin{lemma} We have with probability at least $1 - \tilde O \bc{ n^{-1} }$ that \end{lemma} \begin{proof} Without loss of generality, given $\vm_1$ and $\cC_{\Gamma}$, we suppose that tests $a_1 \dots a_{\vm_1}$ are the positive tests.
-By \Lem~\ref{lem_conc_gamma_in_gdelta} and \Lem~\ref{lem_m0_gdelta}, the total number of edges connected to a positive test is \whp~ given by
+Next, we provide a characterization of the size of $\zeroplus(\cGd)$, i.e., the number of disguised uninfected individuals. \begin{lemma} We have with probability at least $1 - O \bc{ n^{-\Omega(1)} }$ that \end{lemma} \begin{IEEEproof} Without loss of generality, given $\vm_1$ and $\cC_{\Gamma}$, we suppose that tests $a_1 \dots a_{\vm_1}$ are the positive tests.
+By the degree bounds in \eqref{Eq_Event_Gamma} and \Lem~\ref{lem_m0_gdelta}, the total number of edges connected to a positive test is \whp~ given by

 We need to calculate the probability that a given uninfected individual belongs to $\zeroplus\bc{\cGd}$, i.e., each of its $\Delta$ edges is connected to a positive test.
 By a counting argument, we have